 Generic output at scale

-What Does Image-Aware AI Do Differently?
+What Does Image-Aware Copy Do Differently?

 What the difference looks like in output: